Tom Steyer Is Forcing Democrats to Talk Impeachment. Is It a Losing Strategy?

 By mid-2017, though, Steyer was searching for the best way to use his $1.6 billion personal fortune in the fight ahead.
 He’d spent nearly $90 million in 2016.
 But he only landed on impeachment as a potential avenue after, having grown frustrated with a tug-of-war between his collection of political advisers, he publicly blurted out his support for removing Trump from office in June.

 The campaign’s shape came together within weeks.
 In October, concerned that Democrats weren’t acting urgently enough to energize the party base that would be key to overthrowing the GOP’s hold on Washington, he started with a stern letter sent to party leaders — and handed to the New York Times — demanding their support for impeachment.
-When no obvious change came of that gambit, Steyer, according to Forbes, stepped onto the airwaves, filming his first direct-to-camera appeal for impeachment while urging citizens to sign his petition outlining the need for Trump’s ouster.
+When no obvious change came of that gambit, Steyer, stepped onto the airwaves, filming his first direct-to-camera appeal for impeachment while urging citizens to sign his petition outlining the need for Trump’s ouster.

 At the time, Steyer was still toying with the idea of running for either senator or governor back home in California.
 But in November, after he poured resources into Virginia to help Democrats in the gubernatorial and down-ballot races — and actually got credit from party leaders for his help — he traveled with his daughter to Germany for the climate-change conference in Bonn.
 There, he took a side trip to Nuremberg, where his father had been a prosecutor in the post–World War Two trials.
 When Steyer returned home that month, he told associates his mind was made up.
 Nuremberg’s message was unambiguous: One must stand up on moral issues before it’s too late.
 And if impeachment is a — the — moral issue, that’s what Steyer would have to spend his time and money on.
 A run for office was out, a national impeachment drive was in.
 Steyer compiled and started promoting a list of eight reasons impeachment was needed (from obstructing justice to abusing pardon powers).
 His spending plan for the television ads soon reached $40 million, and he pledged $30 million to NextGen, his super-PAC, to help win the House of Representatives.